Office of Assessment & Evaluation

 - To make recommendations on ways in which each course can be improved

-- To review all phases of the curriculum and the curriculum as a whole on a 3-year cycle, including the benchmarking of student performance against institutional goals, objectives, and national data.
+- To review all stages of the curriculum and the curriculum as a whole on a 3-year cycle, including the benchmarking of student performance against institutional goals, objectives, and national data.

 - Continuously monitor institutional compliance with all LCME standards.